-As shown in Appendix Table A2, none of the variables are highly correlated except for the negative correlation between management efficiency (COSTINC) and the Lerner Index (LINDEX) at -0.632.
+As shown in Appendix Table 11, none of the variables are highly correlated except for the negative correlation between the cost/income ratio showing management efficiency and the Lerner Index at -0.632.
 Focusing on the correlations with the dependent variable, these are quite low.
 Only the correlation with capital adequacy, credit risk and the short rate are over 0.3 in absolute terms.

-As noted, for macroprudential data, we used the iMaPP dataset (IMF 2020).
-The descriptive statistics for the cumulated and change indices are shown in Appendix Table A3.11 We note that the correlation of the cumulative index and the level of policy rates (Appendix Table A4) is typically negative, albeit quite small (below -0.3).
-The overall measure for levels of all 17 policies (MAPP-INDEX) has a correlation with policy rates of -0.249, for example.
+As noted, for macroprudential data, we used the iMaPP dataset [39].
+The descriptive statistics for the cumulated and change indices are shown in Appendix Table 12.
+We note that the correlation of the cumulative index and the level of policy rates (Appendix Table 13) is typically negative, albeit quite small (below -0.3).
+The overall measure for levels of all 17 policies has a correlation with policy rates of -0.249, for example.
 Besides suggesting that policies have been used as substitutes, this pattern may reflect the greater use of macroprudential policies in recent years when policy rates were low.
 Meanwhile, the correlation of policy changes with interest rate changes is very low, albeit typically positive.
-The change in the overall measure (MAPP-INDEX) has a correlation of 0.132 with interest rate changes, suggesting a low degree of policy coordination.
-Also shown in Appendix Table A4 is that the correlation of the net interest margin with macroprudential tools varies across policies.
-The correlation of the margin with the cumulated overall measure (MAPP-INDEX) is positive, while it is negative for the corresponding overall policy action measure.
+The change in the overall measure has a correlation of 0.132 with interest rate changes, suggesting a low degree of policy coordination.
+Also shown in Appendix Table 13 is that the correlation of the net interest margin with macroprudential tools varies across policies.
+The correlation of the margin with the cumulated overall measure is positive, while it is negative for the corresponding overall policy action measure.